Dragon8029/100-days-of-code/Attempt5.md

 Finally getting to the stuff I need to make my project work.
 This reveiw is good for me.
 I have forgotten a lot of things from the first time I went through the course.

 ---

+## D34:
+*Mar 24, 2019*

+Continued going through Web Development Bootcamp.
+Missed coding yesterday as I was travelling.
+Getting much closer to being able to add MongoDB to my app and be able to use it the way I want to.

+---